 Our second Conservative endorsement is more controversial.
 We endorse Douglas Carswell for the very simple reason that he will challenge the defence procurement industry.
 Over a number of years, defence contracts have been running massively over budget and over time.
 At a time when spending cuts are going to be necessary it is vital that procurement is reformed so that taxpayers get better value for money and our armed forces get better equipment.
 Carswell has a solid record of challenging his own party leadership and the Commons authorities.
 His independence of mind would make him a very bold choice.

 On the Labour side we endorse Keith Vaz to maintain his chairmanship of the Home Affairs Select Committee.
 His continuity of service in one of the most difficult areas of government will be useful to policy scrutiny in the Parliament ahead whilst his strong network within the BAME community and experience in foreign affairs gives him valuable insight into the most challenging of policy issues from immigration to counter-terrorism.

 For the Public Accounts Committee we endorse Labour’s Margaret Hodge.
 With experience in four government departments and 20 years of local government service before that she is well placed to hold ministers and officials to account.
 As the government faces difficult choices on public spending her strong record of cross-party co-operation will be invaluable in examining government spending decisions with the taxpayers interests in mind, rather then the perspective of mere party political advantage.

 Regrettably Margaret Hodge is one of only five women (out of 44 applicants) standing to be a select committee chair.
 While she stands on her own merits, this is another reason for our endorsing her.”

 A full list of the 44 candidates for Select Committee Chair is available here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.